La serva padrona

-La serva padrona, or The Maid Turned Mistress, is a 1733 intermezzo by Giovanni Battista Pergolesi (1710–1736) to a libretto by Gennaro Federico, after the play by Jacopo Angello Nelli.
+La serva padrona (The Maid Turned Mistress) is a 1733 intermezzo by Giovanni Battista Pergolesi (1710–1736) to a libretto by Gennaro Federico, after the play by Jacopo Angello Nelli.
 It is some 40 minutes long, in two parts without overture, and was written as light-hearted staged entertainment between the acts of Pergolesi's serious opera Il prigionier superbo.
 More specifically each of the two parts, set in the same dressing room, played during an intermission of the three-act opera to amuse people who remained in their seats.

 Federico's libretto was also set by Giovanni Paisiello, in 1781.

 Performance history

 La serva padrona and the opera seria it punctuates were premiered at the Teatro San Bartolomeo on 6 September 1733, the first performances there after an earthquake the previous year in Naples had closed all theatres.
 Both were written for the birthday of Holy Roman Empress Elisabeth Christine of Brunswick-Wolfenbüttel a few days earlier.

 Il prigioniero superbo was unsuccessful in its day but has been staged in the composer's home town of Jesi several times and recorded there in 1997, 1998 and 2009, being filmed during the latter year.
 But La serva padrona was an immediate hit and became its own stand-alone work.
 Audiences found it appealing for its relatable characters: wily maid versus aging master.
 More significantly it became a model for the opera buffa genre and a quintessential piece bridging the Baroque and the Classical periods.
 With a new finale its French version provided the catalyst for the infamous Querelle des Bouffons.